-- Since Nikki sells more than Disney, posting these updates in a group (rather than on her travel agency page) prevent visitors from thinking she only books Disney.
+- Since Nikki sells more than Disney, posting these updates in a group (rather than on her travel agency page) prevents visitors from thinking she only books Disney.

 Didn't find your answer here?
 Well don't fret, this article is not the end all be all.
 In fact, you can consider this the rope drop to booking Disney.
-Though Steph and I may not dress up in lavish Princss costumes2 to lead you deeper into Disney territory, there is definitely more to come.
+Though I may not dress up in lavish Princess costumes2 to lead you deeper into Disney territory, there is definitely more to come.

-This blog is the first in a series of 4.
-Our future articles will explore the specifics of different Disney destinations—Disney Cruise, Disneyland and Disney World—and we have a few magic tricks up our sleeves of our own, so stay tuned.
+Check out our other resources including Disney Cruise, Disneyland, and Disney World—and we have a few magic tricks up our sleeves of our own, so stay tuned.

 Do you have a few tricks of your own?
 Blogs you like to follow?
 Facebook groups you like to join?
 Marketing Secrets to getting clients on board with Disney magic?
 Don't be shy!
 Weigh in below!